open-telemetry/opamp-spec/specification.md

 choose to support either plain HTTP or WebSocket transport, depending on their needs.

-Typically a single Server accepts connections from many agents.
+Typically a single Server accepts connections from many Agents.
 Agents are identified by self-assigned globally unique instance identifiers (or instance_uid for short).
 The instance_uid is recorded in each message sent from the Agent to the Server and from the Server to the Agent.